Let's Understand How Git Maintains History Of Version Or Commit Ids 📥📤 With Details

 Let's commit this MyFile.cs to the stage area as shown below.
 The below commands are described in the previous article.

-Now let's go to the local .git repository and check the commit id in the main file of this path is refs/heads/main.
+Now let's go to the local .git repository and check the commit ID in the main file of this path is refs/heads/main.
 There you can see the different commits as per the latest changes made in MyFile.cs as shown below.

-As of now, I have one branch called main which is the default one instead of the command that is git push origin main, We can give only as git push.
-But when there are many branches and we need to push changes to a specific branch of the GitHub repository then we should follow this command is git push alias name of git repo branch name.
+As of now, I have one branch called main which is the default one instead of the command that is git push origin main, We can give it only as git push.
+But when there are many branches and we need to push changes to a specific branch of the GitHub repository then we should follow this command git push alias name of git repo branch name.
 According to this format I have given git push origin main.
-Here origin is alias name of git repo and main is branch name.
+Here origin is the alias name of the git repo and the main is the branch name.
 As I already have pushed the changes using a command that is git push.
-So, that here when I run using a command that is git push origin main then it shows Everything up-to-date.
+So, here when I run using a command that is git push origin main then it shows Everything up-to-date.
 That means there are no new changes available in a local git repository.

 Now if I go to my GitHub repository then I can see the latest changes with comments added during commit changes.